jleberle/jleberle.github.io/content/courses/3703/index.md

   relative: true # To use relative path for cover image, used in hugo Page-bundles
 ---

+*This course was offered in-person during the Spring 2025 semester*

+*If you are enrolled in one of my courses make sure you consult the current syllabus on the course's Canvas page.*

 ## Course Description

 This course will cover the history of the region now known as Oklahoma from the earliest Indigenous arrivals through the recent past.
 The course will ask students to consider what shaped the history of Oklahoma including, but not limited to, forced Indigenous removals, the booms and busts of Oklahoma's oil industry, and Oklahoma's complicated racial history in the 20th century.